Jack Daniel's Barbecue Sauce

 - 1/4 teaspoon black pepper

 - Heat oil in a large skillet.
-Add white parts scallions and minced garlic.
-Cook over medium heat for exactly 45seconds, stirring often.
-Make sure garlic does not burn as this will make the sauce bitter.
+Add white parts of the scallions and minced garlic.
+Cook over medium heat for exactly 45 seconds, stirring often.
+Keep an eye on the garlic, so it does not burn.
+This will make the sauce bitter.
 Add ketchup and beef broth.
-Let mixture simmer for 5-6 minutes on medium low heat; season with salt and black pepper.
-Simmer for 2-3 minutes, stirring often.
-Watch for burning.
-Reduce heat if necessary.
-Add butter and melt through until sauce takes on a silky look.
+Simmer on medium-low, for 5-6 minutes.
+Season with salt and black pepper.
+Simmer for an additional 1-2 minutes, stirring often.
+Add butter and melt through until sauce takes on a silky appearance.

 - Remove skillet from heat and stir in Jack Daniel's Whiskey, 1 teaspoon Tabasco sauce, green portion of scallions (green onions) and chopped parsley.
 Let mixture cool for 10 minutes.

-- Place sauce into a blender, puree until well combined and the sauce is smooth.
+- Pour sauce into a blender, and blend until the sauce is smooth.
 Use immediately as a baste or table sauce for grilled and smoked meats.
-Store sauce in an air tight container in the fridge for 1 week after preparation.
+Store sauce in an air tight container in the fridge for up to 1 week after preparation.
 Freeze sauce for up to 3 months.